Education in Israel: Higher education

+All of Israel's nine public universities (and some of their colleges) are subsidized by the government, and students pay only a small part of the actual cost of tuition.
+Students who have completed military service are entitled to a 90% discount on their first-year tuition fees.
+Further financial assistance is provided by student loans, grants, and scholarships approved by the Ministry of Education.

 According to the OECD, the median age Israeli students complete their first degree is slightly above 27.

-Comparisons and rankings
+From 2011 to 2018 there was an increase of 79% in the Arab student population of Israel.
+From 2012 to 2022 there was an increase of 133% in the Arab student population of Israeli universities.

+Rankings

 According to the Webometrics ranking, six of Israel's universities place in the top 100 schools of Asia.
 Four universities place in the top 150 in the world according to the Shanghai Jiao Tong University Academic Ranking of World Universities, and three are in the Times Higher Education-QS World University Rankings (i.e. amongst the "Top 200 World Universities").
-Of note, the prestigious NYU, which enrolls the largest number of Jewish students of any public or private university in the United States, and is ranked in the top 34 globally in all major publications of university rankings, has a campus in Tel Aviv.

 In addition, Israeli universities are among 100 of the top world universities in science and engineering-related subjects, according to the QS World University Rankings: mathematics (TAU, Hebrew University and Technion); physics (TAU, Hebrew University and Weizmann Institute of Science); chemistry (TAU, Hebrew University and Technion); computer science (TAU, Hebrew University, Weizmann Institute of Science, BIU and Technion); engineering (Technion); life sciences (Hebrew University).

 In the social sciences, TAU and the Hebrew University rank in the top 100, and these universities are also ranked in the top 100 for economics; Israel is ranked 23rd on RePEc's Country and State Ranking for economics.

-In 2010, Hebrew University reached 57th place in the global ranking list published by Shanghai Jiao Tong University in China.
+In 2010, Hebrew University reached 57th place in the global ranking list published by Shanghai Jiao Tong University in China.Of note, NYU, which enrolls the largest number of Jewish students of any public or private university in the United States, and is ranked in the top 34 globally in all major publications of university rankings, has a campus in Tel Aviv.